 WHEREAS, in the 1940's, there were a handful of instances where the observance of Negro History Week slowly began to expand into a month-long commemoration.
-Then in the1960's, with the increasing momentum of the Civil Rights Movement, the popularity of Negro History Week exploded.
-In many places, including college campuses, instead of celebrating Negro History Week, many students began celebrating Black History Month; and been obscured and unsung"; and
+Then in the 1960's, with the increasing momentum of the Civil Rights Movement, the popularity of Negro History Week exploded.
+In many places, including college campuses, instead of celebrating Negro History Week, many students began celebrating Black History Month; and

 WHEREAS, President Gerald R. Ford became the first president to recognize Black History Week on February 3, 1975.
-He issued a "Message on the Observance of Black History Week" and encouraged Americans to "recognize the important contribution made to our nation's life and culture by black citizens" that "have too long
+He issued a "Message on the Observance of Black History Week" and encouraged Americans to

-File #: 21-0126, Version: 1
+File #: 21-0127, Version: 1